wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/batch/batch-hpc-solutions.md

 >[AZURE.NOTE] Check with the vendor of your on-premises cluster solution and applications for additional requirements and best practices for running in a public cloud providing infrastructure as a service (IaaS).

-For example, you can create a Windows Server based HPC cluster with [Microsoft HPC Pack](https://technet.microsoft.com/zh-cn/library/cc514029) in Azure infrastructure services virtual machines (IaaS) to run your workloads, as shown in the following simplified figure.
+For example, you can create an HPC cluster with [Microsoft HPC Pack](https://technet.microsoft.com/zh-cn/library/cc514029) in Azure infrastructure services virtual machines (IaaS) to run your Windows or Linux workloads, as shown in the following simplified figure.
 A cluster user can submit a job securely to the cloud cluster through standard HPC Pack job submission tools running on a client computer.
-See [Microsoft HPC Pack in Azure VMs](https://msdn.microsoft.com/zh-cn/library/azure/dn518135.aspx) for details and deployment options.
+See [HPC cluster options with Microsoft HPC Pack in Azure](/documentation/articles/virtual-machines-hpcpack-cluster-options).

 ![Cluster in IaaS][iaas_cluster]

-**Automated deployment** - To deploy a large number of Windows Server or Linux VMs you can use standard or custom VM images and Azure automation tools such as the [Azure Command-line Interface](/documentation/articles/xplat-cli) or [Azure PowerShell](/documentation/articles/powershell-install-configure).
+**Automated deployment** - To deploy a large number of Windows Server or Linux VMs you can use standard or custom VM images and Azure automation tools such as the [Azure Command-line Interface](/documentation/articles/xplat-cli-install) or [Azure PowerShell](/documentation/articles/powershell-install-configure).
 Examples include:

-* To deploy an HPC Pack cluster in Azure infrastructure services, you can run a flexible [Azure PowerShell script](https://msdn.microsoft.com/zh-cn/library/azure/dn864734.aspx) from a client computer; the script uses a Windows Server VM image with HPC Pack preinstalled. <1You can also use an Azure [quickstart template](https://azure.microsoft.com/zh-cn/documentation/templates/create-hpc-cluster/) with either Azure PowerShell or the Azure CLI to deploy an HPC Pack cluster.
+* To deploy an HPC Pack cluster in Azure infrastructure services, you can run a flexible [Azure PowerShell script](https://msdn.microsoft.com/zh-cn/library/azure/dn864734.aspx) from a client computer; the script uses a Windows Server VM image with HPC Pack preinstalled.
+You can also use an Azure [quickstart template](https://azure.microsoft.com/documentation/templates/create-hpc-cluster/) with either Azure PowerShell or the Azure CLI to deploy an HPC Pack cluster.

-* You can use an Azure [quickstart template](https://azure.microsoft.com/zh-cn/documentation/templates/slurm/) with either Azure PowerShell or the Azure CLI to deploy a Linux cluster running the [SLURM](https://computing.llnl.gov/linux/slurm/) open source workload manager.
+* You can use an Azure [quickstart template](https://azure.microsoft.com/documentation/templates/slurm/) with either Azure PowerShell or the Azure CLI to deploy a Linux cluster running the [SLURM](https://computing.llnl.gov/linux/slurm/) open source workload manager.

 Putting an entire HPC cluster in the cloud can have clear benefits.